 Cofense is a human-focused phishing defense solution.
 It engages the last line of defense—employees at all levels—after a phish evades detection by technological solutions.
-We raise employee phishing awareness by using our behavioral conditioning simulator and reporting button to advise internal security teams (or awareness trainers) of a potential attack.
+We raise employee awareness by using our behavioral conditioning simulation training and reporting button to advise internal security teams (or awareness trainers) of a potential attack.

 Cofense PhishMe and Cofense Reporter are supported by Cofense Triage, a tool for automatically prioritizing reported emails and eliminating time spent chasing false positives.
-It lets your internal security teams focus on real threats and contain them quickly.
+Quickly search and quarantine bad emails in all your business inboxes with Cofense Vision.
+All searches and actions are recorded ensuring it is helping your company satisfy regulatory needs.
+Cofense lets your internal security teams focus on real threats and contain them quickly.
 The final part of our defense solution is Cofense Intelligence, a human-vetted, phishing-specific threat intelligence service.

 Cofense has helped achieve a 95% reduction in susceptibility to phishing emails.
-We invite you to request a free demo and see how dramatically our solution can increase your employees´ phishing awareness.
+We invite you to request a free demo and see how using our phishing awareness scenarios can dramatically increase your employees´ awareness.
 Contact us with any questions you have about phishing security awareness.
 We look forward to hearing from you!